 - Not quite, it depends on what your brand is and what you expect from your website.
 Having a website does not guarantee that you will be making a mint.
-If you have a unique brand and market it in a way that attracts visitors to either buy or pass the word about your brand than you have a fighting chance.
-You could open 100 shops on the same High Street but not have a single person come in, some may come in but still not buy.
-You need to get the word out there what street you are on and what your selling for people to take notice, this is the whole point of a website.
+If you have a unique brand and market it in a way that attracts visitors to either buy or pass the word about your brand then you have a fighting chance.
+You could open 100 shops on the same High Street but not have a single person come in; some may come in but still not buy.
+You need to get the word out there what street you are on and what you're selling for people to take notice; this is the whole point of a website.
 Once you have a website you need to tell people where to find it, the web address.

 Exposure (getting notice)